RIOT-OS/rust-riot-wrappers/README.md

 As these are being replaced by using C2Rust idioms, conflicts between C2Rust's and bindgen's versions of structs arise, typically around pointers.
-When these are cast away, an ``INLINE CAST`` (or ``INLINE TRANSMUTE``) comment is placed there to make cleanup easier later when those are dealt with properly.
-These are being replaced with the `inline_cast` function, which performs additional checks.
+When these are cast away, they're fed through `inline_cast` & co to perform some checks, or commented with ``INLINE TRANSMUTE`` for the very hard cases.

 License
 -------